Cardillo

 When the Rheingold glows in the depths of the Rhine at dawn, it makes the entire reef sparkle.
 This scene opens Richard Wagner’s opera as part of the Ring of the Nibelung.
 The Italian architect Antonino Cardillo was inspired by this natural spectacle, which shows the world in its natural order.
 The Rhine daughters, Wellgunde, Woglinde, and Floßhilde, guard the gold, which only one who curses love can forge into a ring that gives him power over the whole world.
 Rheingold is the perfect prelude to a three-day stage drama.

 From Bayreuth to Rome.
 “I am not familiar with Photoshop”, says the Sicilian architect Antonino Cardillo.
 “I have studied Palladio, John Soane, and Karl Friedrich Schinkel.”
 Cardillo also stages his spaces with light and shadow.
 Like Andrea Palladio, he references antiquity and works with a classical, clear, and comprehensible formal language.
-Prior to the gallery renovation, there was the project ‘Seven Houses for No One’, with which, at the age of 32, he could digitally explore the dimensions of light and shadow.
+Prior to the gallery renovation, there was the project ‘’, with which, at the age of 32, he could digitally explore the dimensions of light and shadow.
 His visualizations looked astonishingly real, for which the media branded him a “baron of lies” in 2013.

 With the halls of the House of Dust apartment and the Crepuscular Green gallery, Italian architect Antonino Cardillo explores the archaic domus (type) of the cave.
 Although it is dark, the walls shine.
 While House of Dust is mainly grey-pink pastel, the gallery is entirely green tone-on-tone.
 Referencing the “Greenish Twilight”, Cardillo thus composes the “greenish-cave-like depths of the Rhine—home to primordial beauty and the place where love was cursed.”